Unexpected Job Loss? 7 Mistakes to Avoid

 Leverage the money-saving opportunities identified in your budgeting process to help meet some of your bills.
 You can also consider reducing extra payments on credit cards, student loans, car loans or mortgages.
 And, you may try to negotiate a pause on debt payments without penalty.

-When faced with a disruption in your income, it is essential to reevaluate the potential for risk in your investments; you may want a more predictable secondary source of assets.
+When faced with a disruption to your income, it is essential to reevaluate the potential for risk in your investments; you may want a more predictable secondary source of assets.
 Increasing the allocation of a portion of your investments to more conservative positions may be warranted.
 But it depends on your situation.

 Experiencing a layoff or an unforeseen job change is a highly stressful and challenging life event.
 Reduce financial stress and worry by conducting a thorough and honest review of your budget or talking with a trusted advisor to establish a checkpoint of where your finances are overall.